FredHutch/wiki-code-templates/README.md

 ## Data Analysis Project ([+DataAnalysis-Python-Template](DataAnalysis-Python-Template/))

 This project template is built to accommodate a Python project used primarily for data analysis.
 With this template, you can choose between building your data analysis project in an interactive Jupyter notebook, or in a python script to be run on the command line.
-All additional files in the template are documented in the [README](DataAnalysis-Python-Template/README.md) file and represent the minimum requirements to keep in mind when developing or sharing any data analysis project.
+All additional files in the template are documented in the local [README](DataAnalysis-Python-Template/README.md) file and represent the minimum requirements to keep in mind when developing or sharing any data analysis project.

 While sharing results is encouraged, it is not anticipated that the underlying code will be packaged for re-use.

 ## Tool and Package Development ([+ToolDev-Python-Template](ToolDev-Python-Template/))

 This project template is built to accommodate any Python project focused on tool or package development, which can ultimately be shared or imported by other users.
 The template file structure has the flexibility to support a notebook interface, an automated script, package creation, or some hybrid thereof.
 Some projects will require building out additional subfolders and modules, but the basic skeleton should be consistent across all projects at Fred Hutch.
 This will aid in reproducibility, and make it easier for other researches to review and adapt code to their own purposes.
-All template components are documented in the [README](ToolDev-Python-Template/README) file.
+All template components are documented in the local [README](ToolDev-Python-Template/README.md) file.